 Appearance: not known

-Draft Date/Enlistment Date/Rank: Enlisted 4/4/1917; Corporal
+Draft Date/Enlistment Date/Rank: draft date not known; enlisted 4/4/1917; Corporal

 Service Number: not known